taldcroft/acisfp_check/index_template_val_only.rst

 ====================  =============================================

 =======================
-DPA Model Validation
+ACISFP Model Validation
 =======================

 MSID quantiles
 ---------------

-Note: DPA quantiles are calculated using only points where 1DPAMZT > 20 degC.
+Note: ACISFP quantiles are calculated using only points where -119.7 < ACISFP_11 < 117.0.

 .. csv-table::
    :header: "MSID", "1%", "5%", "16%", "50%", "84%", "95%", "99%"